siteservices/libui.sh/share/doc/libui-readme.md

 (confirmation, no action, verbose, etc.), automatic script usage information, and color terminal highlighting.

+The easiest way to start a new script is to use the `libui -n <script_path>` command.
+Use `man libui` for more details.

 ## Synopsis

-To create a libui script, use the following shebang:
+To create a libui script, use the following shebang in the first line:

 ```
 #!/usr/bin/env libui